Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat concede 109.8 points per contest, second-ranked in the league.
+- The Heat are the second-best defensive team in the league, allowing 109.8 points per game.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Marcus Smart vs. the Heat